Teach with Special Collections & University Archives.

 - Requests are received

-- Speak with an Special Collections & University Archives librarian/archivist to discuss goals
+- Speak with an Special Collections & University Archives librarian/archivist to discuss goals and select relevant learning objectives

 - Identify collections using the Special Collections Request System